 We know that research shows that the match between therapist and client is very important for a successful outcome.
 We have a unique matching system that we have used since we opened in 2009.
-We consider age, gender, culture, temperament (shy or outgoing) and your values and instincts in matching you with our most suitable psychologist.
+We consider age, gender, culture, temperament (shy or outgoing) and your values and instincts in matching you with our most suitable clinician.
 This process helps ensure a good match from the start.

 What can I expect at my first session?

-During the initial session, you will be asked assessment questions which will help the psychologist understand your concerns and difficulties, as well as your goals for therapy.
+During the initial session, you will be asked assessment questions which will help the clinician understand your concerns and difficulties, as well as your goals for therapy.
 Questions may be asked regarding the main problem that concerns you, and about what has been going on in your life.

 At the end of the first consultation, you will have most likely worked together to identify a treatment plan.
-You will also receive some feedback regarding your psychologist’s understanding of the main problems being experienced, how they may have come about, and what can be done to help resolve them.
+You will also receive some feedback regarding your clinician’s understanding of the main problems being experienced, how they may have come about, and what can be done to help resolve them.
 All sessions, including the first session, are scheduled to last 50 minutes.